Taco is our 7th cat. We were not planning for another cat but decided to take him in after my sister’s dog and her daughter rescued him.

 We decided to rename him to a name of our choosing.
 Coming up with a name can be challenging.

 We decided on Taco on a day that was extremely hungry.
-And Taco backwards is O Cat!
+And Taco Cat backward is Taco Cat (it’s a palindrome)!

 His eye took about a month to heal.
 He was taken to the vet weekly for checkups.
 Turns out he had an eye ulcer!
 His eye looked worse before it got better.
 He is still a little congested and stuffy.